Loop-erased partitioning of a network: monotonicities & analysis of cycle-free graphs: Intro: Rooted spanning forests and loop-erased partitioning

-Let $\mathcal F$ denote the space of spanning rooted forests of $G$, where a spanning rooted forest $F\in\mathcal{F}$ of a graph is a collection of rooted trees spanning its vertex set.
+Let $\mathcal{F}$ denote the space of rooted spanning forests of $G$, where a rooted spanning forest $F\in\mathcal{F}$ of a graph is a collection of vertex disjoint rooted trees spanning its vertex set.
 We consider a rooted tree to be a collection of directed edges pointing towards the root.
+That is, a rooted forest $F$ is a subset of $E$ such that: \begin{enumerate}[$(i)$] \item each vertex has at most one outgoing edge in $F$; \item if there exists a directed path in $F$ from vertex $x$ to vertex $y$, then no such path exists from $y$ to $x$. \end{enumerate} The \emph{roots} of $F$ are those vertices without an outgoing edge.

-Fix a positive parameter $q>0$ and let $\Phi_q$ be the random variable with values in $\mathcal F$ with law:
+\begin{definition}[{\bf Rooted Spanning Forest of intensity $q$}] Fix a positive parameter $q>0$ and let $\Phi_q$ be the random variable with values in $\mathcal F$ with law: